DataDog/serverless-sample-app/src/nodejs/README.md

 - `DD_SECRET_ARN`: The Secrets Manager Secret ARN holding your Datadog API Key
 - `AWS_REGION`: The AWS region you want to deploy to

 Once set, use the the sst `dev` command to run the stacks.
-This runs the functions locally, interacting with AWS services deployed remotely.
+This runs the functions locally, interacting with AWS services deployed remotely, e.g. API Gateway.

 `npm run dev:sst`

-Change the command in `package.json` to point to your personal stage, e.g. `james`.
+**Note**: Change the command in `package.json` to point to your personal stage, e.g. `james`.

 Use the API URL printed on your terminal by setting the environment variable `API_ENDPOINT` and run the below command to execute an integration test and populate the system with the full end to end flow.
 This will run the tests against your local Lambda functions.